Set your location

 • Almost 1 in 3 young Australians (31%) believe it’s fine to suntan at their age and fewer than 1 in 10 are consistently using all five forms of sun protection – Slip.
 Slop.
 Slap.
 Seek.
 Slide.

-• 2 in 3 Australians will be diagnosed with skin cancer in their lifetime, this is almost entirely preventable.
+• 2 in 3 Australians will be diagnosed with skin cancer in their lifetime, which is almost entirely preventable.

 • Every year nearly 2,000 Australians die from skin cancer, caused primarily by overexposure to UV.